Next: Perspective Projection

 known, depth values for the extracted features can be found.

-The difference in and direction between two corresponding elements is called disparity.
+and direction between two corresponding elements is called disparity.
 There are different kinds of disparities that can occur, namely point disparity, point and attitude disparity, gray value disparity, photometric disparity and monocular occlusion.
 Figure 2.1 shows an example of each case.
 The different disparities can be described in more detail:

 - a.
 Point disparity